Use AI to Amplify

 “The amazing thing about a writers’ room is the way the intersubjectivity of working with other people multiplies your own creativity tenfold.
 Having the AI push you to be more original, push you to explain your idea...
 It allows you to get out of that ‘I’m locked in my head’ space.”

-Get weekly insights on how to use AI to amplify creativity — not replace it.
+Get weekly insights on how to use AI to amplify creativity — not outsource it.

 The Reframe